Çelebi Sultan Mehmed Mosque: Importance and preservation

-The mosque is considered by Greek government officials one of the most important Muslim monuments, not only in Greece, but in all of Europe, as being the oldest mosque on European ground.
+The mosque is considered by Greek government officials one of the most important Muslim monuments, not only in Greece, but in all of Europe, as being one of the oldest mosques on European ground.
 It has been a protected monument since 1946.

 The early 15th-century oak roof constitutes "one of the most important wooden monuments in the world" according to A. Bakirtzis, author of a study on Ottoman architecture in Greece.
 The original lead sheathing was removed in the Second World War, and was replaced post-war first with sheet-metal covers, and later again with lead ones.
 These were removed in 1998 for repairs to the roof, but work stalled, and the roof was covered by a protective membrane instead, but this was torn in 2008, when a piece of the minaret fell on it.

 The structure remained in urgent need of repair, and was considered particularly endangered by a possible earthquake.
 Finally, on 23 November 2010, the Central Archaeological Council decided on the resumption of restoration work, which is to be funded by national sources as well as using EU funding programmes.

 In the early hours of 22 March 2017, during the course of restoration work on the roof, the mosque caught fire.
 The fire was extinguished after a few hours, but the entire roof was destroyed; damage to the interior and the walls remains unknown.

+In February 2022 the mosque was attacked by Greek extremists and Islamophobic banners were hunged.
+The banners read "the Islamization of Evros must be stopped immediately."